 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep the bottle of topical liquid in the carton when not in use.
 Use it within 6 months after it has been opened.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of the used medicine container and any leftover medicine after you have finished your treatment.
 You will also need to throw away old medicine after the expiration date has passed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other steroid medicines (such as dexamethasone, prednisolone, prednisone, Medrol®) for your psoriasis.
+- Make sure your doctor knows if you use other steroid medicines (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®) or if you receive light therapy for your psoriasis.

 - Do not use cosmetics or other skin care products on the treated skin areas.

 Warnings While Using This Medicine